The Fool

 Yes, through new potential and youthful energy.

-No, through being unprepared or lack of commitment.
+No. You are unprepared or lack commitment.

 Reading the card